little-fort/booster-bot/README.md

 Game should be run in fullscreen mode for best results.
 Although the bot *can* function in windowed mode, performance becomes very inconsistent.

+Due to the bot's nature (taking over cursor control and processing screen content on an endless loop), it may be flagged and quarantined by certain third-party antivirus programs.
+If you find the bot being halted repeatedly, you may need to whitelist the application directory in your antivirus software.

 ## Getting Started

 ### Simple